Published Dec 22, 2022

 Healthy Fats

 Fat isn’t a bad thing so long as it comes from healthy sources and is consumed in moderation.
-Polyunsaturated fat and monosaturated fat are considered to be healthy fats that include omega‑3 fatty acids.
+Healthier unsaturated fats, such as polyunsaturated fat and monounsaturated fat, are recommended since they include omega‑3 fatty acids.
 Omega-3s can be highly beneficial for the heart because these essential fatty acids can reduce triglycerides, slow the build-up of plaque in the arteries, slightly lower blood pressure, and diminish the risk of developing an irregular heartbeat.

 Foods with polyunsaturated fats include: